 About the competition

 The Tax, Super + You competition is split into two categories, Junior and Senior.
 Your entry should address the topic for your category.
-Entry topics for 2023 are:
+Entry topics for 2024:

 Types of entries students can submit